 I met with the lovely Aiysha from Aiyshas’ adventures.
-She is is the first, and for the moment, the only registered women guide in Zanzibar!
-I like meeting strong independent women everywhere so I stayed with her for my entire stay.
-As a woman , and solo traveler i wanted to discover the island from a different angle.
+She is the first, and for the moment, the only registered women guide in Zanzibar!
+I like meeting strong independent women everywhere, so I stayed with her for my entire stay.
+As a woman, and solo traveler I wanted to discover the island from a different angle.

 So here we go into Aiyshas’ adventures

-Starting point of the visit with the beautiful Forodhani Gardens located along the sea walk.
+The starting point of the visit, with the beautiful Forodhani Gardens located along the sea walk.

 At night it becomes a popular street food market where locals and tourists gather

-It’s located near the House of wonders.
-The tallest and largest building of Stone town built in 1883 by sultan Bin Said.
+It’s located near the House of Wonders.
+The tallest and most significant building of Stone town built in 1883 by Sultan Bin Said.
 It was the first building to have electricity and an elevator in the region at that time.

 It is made of corals, concrete, steel and mangrove woods.
-I didn’t have the chance to enter the palace since it hasn’t been renovated for a while and my guide advised we do not enter.
+I didn’t have the chance to enter the palace since it hasn’t been renovated for a while and my guide advised we do not.

 You can see by yourself the poor state of the palace.
 I really hope they will renovate it, it will be such a pity if the place just collapse 🙁